Mahmoud-Emad/commi/README.md

-# Gultron: AI-powered Git Commit Message Generator
+# Commi: AI-powered Git Commit Message Generator

-Gultron is an AI-powered tool that automatically generates Git commit messages based on your code changes.
+Commi is an AI-powered tool that automatically generates Git commit messages based on your code changes.
 It uses Google's **Gemini AI** to analyze your Git diffs and suggest meaningful, descriptive commit messages.
-Gultron helps save time and ensures your commit history is consistent and descriptive.
+Commi helps save time and ensures your commit history is consistent and descriptive.

 ## Features